Bereaved Children in Schools

-Rosedale are fully funding this training, which includes the provision of a training workbook which will be e-mailed over in advance for use on the day of training These workbooks will be filled with useful tips, guidance, signposting and resources that can be used in all key stages and there is a lot of space to take notes as the training is delivered.
+This training includes the provision of a training workbook which will be e-mailed over in advance for use on the day of training.
+These workbooks will be filled with useful tips, guidance, signposting and resources that can be used in all key stages and there is a lot of space to take notes as the training is delivered.
 Within the workbook there will also be the Children’s Bereavement Charter and a list of recommended bereavement books that you may wish to add to your library following this training.

-If you would like to book your staff places, please do call Lucy Coote on 07753 299925 or email firstname.lastname@example.org
+To register your interest, please do call Lucy Coote on 07753 299925 or email firstname.lastname@example.org

 The Bereaved Child in School

 As a teacher or member of staff within a school community it is inevitable that you will work with children affected by death in one way or another.
 The immediacy and enormity of these experiences may vary, but in each situation, you have a genuine chance to positively affect a young life.

 Children are often referred to as the ‘forgotten mourners’ because adults use euphemisms to explain death and think children are adaptable and will soon ‘get over it’ or ‘are too young to understand’ or ‘too young to go to the funeral’.

 It is easy to exclude a young person from one of their major life events with all the good intentions of wanting to protect them from the pain of bereavement.
 Experience has shown that young people can work through their grief if they are able to talk about their bereavement, ask questions, express their feelings and have their fears and concerns validated.